openshift/openshift-pep/openshift-pep-010-docker-cartridges.md

 conscious container operators should still run containers as non-root.
 In OpenShift, the focus will be on enabling the use of images that may have been created or built with root access, but which at execution time are still jailed to a normal user.
-Trusted users may still be allowed to build cartridges within the system, but still require a regular user for execution.
+Trusted users may still be allowed to build images within the system, but still require a regular user for execution.

 ### Process management